Deterministic Inference across Tensor Parallel Sizes That Eliminates Training-Inference Mismatch: Introduction

-The fundamental reason is that floating point (FP) arithmetic is non-associative, which means processing numbers in different orders can affect the final result due to accumulated rounding errors.
-However, in serving systems, GPU kernels often consume numbers in varying orders for several reasons including: \textit{(1) continuous batching} \cite{yu2022orca} which dynamically changes the set of requests in a batch; \textit{(2) different implementations of operations}, such as the use of Split-K versus Non-Split-K matrix multiplication (MatMul) \cite{NVIDIA_CUTLASS_EfficientGEMM}; \textit{(3) hyperparameters of operations}, like the block size for MatMul kernels and Flash-Attention~\cite{dao2022flashattention}; \textit{(4) collective operations in parallel systems}, like All-Reduce; \textit{(5) parallel strategies} like TP, which distribute workloads across multiple GPUs.
+The fundamental reason is that floating-point (FP) arithmetic is non-associative, so different computation orders may lead to different results due to rounding errors.
+In LLM serving systems, such variations arise from multiple sources, including continuous batching \cite{yu2022orca}, parallel strategies such as tensor parallelism, and different kernel implementations, etc.

-To address this issue, \cite{batchinv} introduced \emph{batch-invariant operations}, including batch-invariant FlexAttention~\cite{flex_attention}, RMSNorm, and MatMul kernels, which guarantees that inference results remain deterministic regardless of batch sizes.
-It achieves this by ensuring the computation is parallelized along the batch dimension, which disentangles the batch size from the final results of individual requests.
-However, as its name indicated, this technique is currently limited to only eliminating variances from batch sizes.
-Yet, as discussed above, many other factors, often even harder to control, can also contribute to inference non-determinism.
+To address this issue, \cite{batchinv} introduced \emph{batch-invariant operations}, including batch-invariant FlexAttention~\cite{flex_attention}, RMSNorm, and matrix multiplication (MatMul) kernels, which guarantees that inference results remain the same regardless of batch sizes.
+However, as its name indicated, this technique is currently limited to eliminating variances from batch sizes.
+Yet, as discussed above, many other factors, often even harder to control, can also contribute to nondeterminism.

-In this work, we aim to achieve \emph{fully} deterministic LLM inference.
-This requires overcoming all sources of non-determinism, with the most critical and challenging arising from the TP and its use of \textit{All-Reduce operations}.
-In practice, TP configurations often differ across environments due to varying hardware availability and performance requirements.
-For example, in RL training pipelines, the rollout engine (e.g., vLLM) typically uses multi-GPU TP for fast inference, while the training engine (e.g., FSDP) often runs with TP=1.
-Such an TP mismatch causes significant result inconsistency, impacting the RL training process.

-However, achieving TP-invariant is challenging.
-Under TP, the MatMul workload is sharded across multiple GPUs.
-In a typical row-parallel layer in vLLM, each GPU computes a \textit{partial matrix multiplication} result for its local shard of the model weights, and these partial results must then be summed together through an \textit{All-Reduce operation}.
-As shown in Figure \ref{fig:global_reduce}, the issue is that the accumulation order of floating-point numbers are affected by both the TP size and the communication pattern used (e.g., NCCL’s ring or tree reduction).
-Thus, when the TP configuration changes, the effective arithmetic sequence of additions also changes, producing different outputs.
-To achieve TP-invariant results, we must align the accumulation order between the local matrix multiplication and the global All-Reduce so that the whole inference follows a consistent reduction sequence, regardless of how many GPUs are used.